 The exact cause of this condition has not yet been found.
 However, the following factors have been linked to increasing the risk of developing macular degeneration

-Macular degeneration affects the cells in the retina that are responsible for central vision and colour vision.
-With this in mind, it should be no surprise, which the most common signs of macular degeneration are blurring of the central vision, and therefore difficulty in seeing fine details.
+Macular degeneration affects the cells in the retina that are responsible for central vision and color vision.
+With this in mind, it should be no surprise, that the most common signs of macular degeneration are blurring of the central vision, and therefore difficulty in seeing fine details.
 The symptoms and early warning signs of macular degeneration can sometimes go unnoticed for some time.

-Macular degeneration can cause vision issues that materialise very slowly and gradually.
-These problems may often go dismissed, so, pay attention to any difficulties experienced through everyday tasks, like reading a book or threading a needle.
-When you look ahead of you, you may notice things like doorframes or telephone poles appear slightly wavy, distorted.
+Macular degeneration can cause vision issues that materialize very slowly and gradually.
+These problems may often be dismissed, so, pay attention to any difficulties experienced through everyday tasks, like reading a book or threading a needle.
+When you look ahead of you, you may notice things like doorframes or telephone poles appear slightly wavy, and distorted.

 Ayurvedic View of Macular Degeneration :

 ‘Drishti Dosha’ is the Ayurvedic name for defective eyesight.
-"Shaalakya tantra" is a separate branch of Ayurveda which deals with eye disorders.
+"Shaalakya tantra" is a separate branch of Ayurveda that deals with eye disorders.
 The pathogenesis of macular disorders and their treatments are mentioned in Ayurveda texts.
-And macular degeneration occurs due to imbalance of the three doshas either individually or in combination.
-In majority of cases, Ayurvedic treatment helps to control the progressive degeneration so that present vision status can be stabilized.
-Rasayana medicines in Ayurveda gives strength to the retina and improves vision.
+Macular degeneration occurs due to an imbalance of the three doshas either individually or in combination.
+In the majority of cases, Ayurvedic treatment helps to control the progressive degeneration so that the present vision status can be stabilized.
+Rasayana medicines in Ayurveda give strength to the retina and improve vision.

 Macular degeneration sometimes occurs as a complication of other diseases also and hence after thorough examination of the underlying causative factor, we should proceed with treatment.
-Treatment consists of internal medicines, external therapies like Tarpanam along with change in diet and lifestyle and yoga.
-While treating the macular degeneration, underlying causative factor should also be given importance in treatment.
+Treatment consists of internal medicines, and external therapies like Tarpanam along with changes in diet and lifestyle and yoga.
+While treating macular degeneration, underlying causative factors should also be given importance in treatment.

 Ayurvedic treatment for Macular Degeneration :

-In wet type Macular Degeneration, it is very imp to start the treatment immediately otherwise the persistent edema will make irreversible damage in retina and it will not be able to reverse the vision in those cases.
+In wet-type Macular Degeneration, it is very imp to start the treatment immediately otherwise the persistent edema will cause irreversible damage in the retina and it will not be able to reverse the vision in those cases.

 Herbs and Ayurvedic formulations used for Macular Degeneration are :